Electron Beam Melting: Everything You Need To Know About EBM 3D Printing

 Electron Beam Melting 3D Printing

 In EBM, fully dense metal components are created from a powder bed of metal powder and melted by a powerful electron beam.
-Each layer is melted according the the 3D CAD file sent to the 3D printer.
+Each layer is melted according the the 3D printer model sent to the 3D printer.

-Electron Beam Melting utilises a high-power electron beam capable of melting the powder.
+Electron Beam Melting uses a high-power electron beam to melt the metal powder.
 This electron beam is managed through electromagnetic coils which allow for extremely fast and accurate beam control.
 In addition, this allows several different ‘melt pools’ (different objects within the same build at the same time) to be maintained simultaneously.

-Whilst 3D printing each layer, the electron beam heats the entire powder bed to an optimum temperature.
-This temperature depends on the material used.
+The electron beam heats the entire powder bed to an optimum melting temperature when printing each layer.
+This temperature depends on the metal powder used — some have far higher melting points.
 This heating of the powder bed means that parts printed using Electron Beam Melting are free from residual stresses and have better mechanical properties.

 In EBM, the build envelope can be filled by multiple objects built at the same time as long as they are all attached to the build platform.